15EN TCFPCF_EN

 https://hdl.handle.net/1887/3274952

-The Corts Foundation is transferring its activities to the new ‘Philippus Corts Fonds’, now part of 'The Learned Society / KITLV'.
-Leiden, June 17th 2021
+The Corts Foundation has transferred its activities to the new ‘Philippus Corts Fonds’, now part of 'The Learned Society / KITLV'.

-The Board of the Corts Foundation has decided to conclude the activities as an autonomous foundation and to handover her assets and activities to the new “Philippus Corts Fonds” that will continue her activities as part of 'The Learned Society / KITLV' [ https://www.verenigingkitlv.nl/ ].
+The Board of the Corts Foundation has concluded the activities as an autonomous foundation and handed over her assets and activities to the new “Philippus Corts Fonds” that continues her activities as part of 'The Learned Society / KITLV' [see: https://www.verenigingkitlv.nl/philippus-corts-fonds/].

 KITLV'The Learned Society / KITLV' (Royal Netherlands Institute of Southeast Asian and Caribbean Studies) is the owner of a unique and scientific collection including books, handwritings, images and also other unique objects regarding Southeast Asia and the Caribbean.
 The collection is managed by Leiden University Libraries / Universiteitsbibliotheek Leiden (UBL) since July 2014.